On space-time quasiconcave solutions of the heat equation: The Strict Convexity of Space-time Level Sets

 \chapter{The Strict Convexity of Space-time Level Sets}

-In this chapter, we prove Theorem \ref{th1.2}.
-In Section 4.1, we use Theorem \ref{th1.3} to study the solution of Borell \cite{Bo82} and we prove Theorem \ref{th1.4}.
-The latter will be important for our proof of Theorem \ref{th1.2}, which is completed in Section 4.2 through a deformation process.
+In this chapter, we study the solution of Borell \cite{Bo82} and prove Theorem \ref{th1.4} in Section 4.1, by utilizing the constant rank theorem of spatial level sets and space-time level sets, i.e. Theorem \ref{th3.1} and Theorem \ref{th1.3}.
+Similarly, we can prove Theorem \ref{th1.2} in Section 4.2.